2016k8009929004/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

     can later be mapped into that preallocated VA space (if dynamic memory mode is enabled), and can optionally be mapped into it at startup.

-+ Segment file descriptors

-On Linux, in most cases, EAL will store segment file descriptors in EAL.
-This can become a problem when using smaller page sizes due to underlying limitations of ``glibc`` library.
-For example, Linux API calls such as ``select()`` may not work correctly because ``glibc`` does not support more than certain number of file descriptors.

-There are two possible solutions for this problem.
-The recommended solution is to use ``--single-file-segments`` mode, as that mode will not use a file descriptor per each page, and it will keep compatibility with Virtio with vhost-user backend.
-This option is not available when using ``--legacy-mem`` mode.

-Another option is to use bigger page sizes.
-Since fewer pages are required to cover the same memory area, fewer file descriptors will be stored internally by EAL.

 Support for Externally Allocated Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to use externally allocated memory in DPDK.
-There are two ways in
+It is possible to use externally allocated memory in DPDK, using a set of malloc
-which using externally allocated memory can work: the malloc heap API's, and
-manual memory management.

-+ Using heap API's for externally allocated memory
+heap API's.
+Support for externally allocated memory is implemented through

-Using a set of malloc heap API's is the recommended way to use externally
-allocated memory in DPDK.
-In this way, support for externally allocated memory
-is implemented through overloading the socket ID - externally allocated heaps
+overloading the socket ID - externally allocated heaps will have socket ID's
-will have socket ID's that would be considered invalid under normal
+that would be considered invalid under normal circumstances.
+Requesting an
-circumstances.
-Requesting an allocation to take place from a specified
+allocation to take place from a specified externally allocated memory is a
-externally allocated memory is a matter of supplying the correct socket ID to
+matter of supplying the correct socket ID to DPDK allocator, either directly
-DPDK allocator, either directly (e.g. through a call to ``rte_malloc``) or
+(e.g. through a call to ``rte_malloc``) or indirectly (through data
-indirectly (through data structure-specific allocation API's such as
+structure-specific allocation API's such as ``rte_ring_create``).
-``rte_ring_create``).
-Using these API's also ensures that mapping of externally
-allocated memory for DMA is also performed on any memory segment that is added
-to a DPDK malloc heap.

-Since there is no way DPDK can verify whether memory is available or valid, this
+Since there is no way DPDK can verify whether memory is available or valid,
-responsibility falls on the shoulders of the user.
+this responsibility falls on the shoulders of the user.
 All multiprocess
 synchronization is also user's responsibility, as well as ensuring  that all
 calls to add/attach/detach/remove memory are done in the correct order.
 It is
 not required to attach to a memory area in all processes - only attach to memory